surniaulula/wpsso/readme.txt

 		* Added a new "Default Price Type" option in the SSO &gt; General Settings page.
 		* Added a new "Product Price Type Custom Field" option in the SSO &gt; Advanced Settings page.
 * **Bugfixes**
-	* Fixed SSO &gt; Advanced Settings &gt; Metadata &gt; Custom Fields tab option values (should be blank, not 0).
+	* Fixed SSO &gt; Advanced Settings &gt; Metadata &gt; Custom Fields tab option values (should be blank, not 0) in the WPSSO Core Standard edition.
 * **Developer Notes**
 	* Renamed the 'audience_gender' form config array to 'target_gender'.
+	* Renamed the 'product:size_type' internal meta tag to 'product:size:type'.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.